bryanstern/bryanstern.github.io/_posts/2014-03-08-improving-parse-callbacks.md

     }
 });
 ```

+This pattern can easily be extended to CountCallback, DeleteCallback, etc...

 The Parse Android SDK does save a lof of work in most cases.
 However, if I were to tackle this project again, I would probably have used their REST API in combination with [Retrofit](http://square.github.io/retrofit/) or [Volley](https://android.googlesource.com/platform/frameworks/volley/).